ionztorm/setups/macos-fresh-setup.md

 To reattach to a session, use `tat <session-name>` in the terminal.

 To see a list of sessions, use `tls` in the terminal.

+## Alternatives

+You can alternativley use:

+- Zellij instead of tmux
+- starship instead of oh-my-posh
+- helix instead of neovim

+You can adjust this setup guide by following the apply the changes in the [Alternative Setups](./alternative-setups.md) guide.

+Note that Helix does not require any setup.